akka/alpakka/docs/src/main/paradox/avroparquet.md

 Java
 : @@snip (/avroparquet/src/test/java/docs/javadsl/AvroParquetSinkTest.java) { #init-writer }

 After that, the AvroParquet Sink can already be used.
-[Akka HTTP](akka-http:)
-In order to demonstrate that *any* subtype of `GenericRecord` can be passed to the stream, the below Scala example represents it by passing instances of `com.sksamuel.avro4s.Record`, which it is a type that implements the `GenericRecord` avro interface.
+The below scala example demonstrates that *any* subtype of `GenericRecord` can be passed to the stream, in this case the one used is `com.sksamuel.avro4s.Record`, which it implements the `GenericRecord` avro interface.
 See [Avro4s](https://github.com/sksamuel/avro4s:) or [Avrohugger](https://github.com/julianpeeters/avrohugger:)
 ) between other ways of generating these classes.